Dr. Kim Scipes is listed on Research Gate, with details about his research.

-Dr. Kim Scipes is an Associate Professor of Sociology and has taught on the Westville Campus of Purdue University Northwest since 2004, following different careers as a printing press operator (with over nine years in the printing trades), high school teacher, web publisher, and secretary.
+Dr. Kim Scipes is a Professor of Sociology and has taught on the Westville Campus of Purdue University Northwest since 2004, following different careers as a printing press operator (with over nine years in the printing trades), high school teacher, web publisher, and secretary.
 He specializes in labor, both domestically and around the world, and is currently a member of the National Writers Union, UAW/AFL-CIO.
 He has been opening night and plenary speaker at global conferences in Canada, Germany, South Africa and Vietnam.
 Dr. Scipes has published widely in the United States and in 10 different countries around the world: he has published 13 peer-reviewed articles, as well as over 200 articles and book reviews for specialty and activist publications.
 (See publications.)
 He teaches a range of interesting courses, taking a global approach and from a macrosociological perspective.
 Dr. Scipes has been engaged professionally at the global, national and local levels.
 He is a veteran of the US Marine Corps, serving from 1969-73, and fortunately staying in the United States during his time in the Marines; he became consciously political and “turned around” while on active duty.